IrfanSayeed/Election_Analysis/README.md

 ###Recommendation 2

 -Consolidate the print commands for candidates and counties into 1 statement.
--Current code has print commands for county and candidate data within 4 separate lines of code creating a consolidated output in the Election_Analysis text file
+-Current code has print commands for county and candidate data within 4 sections of code creating a consolidated output in the Election_Analysis text file

 output request to terminal and text file in Analysis: